blurgyy/dt/docs/config/guide/05-priority.md

 A group's [`scope`](/config/key-references#scope) decides the priority of its items.
 When multiple groups contain a same item, only the group with the highest priority will do sync that specific item.
-This machanism minimizes filesystem I/O operations, which makes `dt-cli` to appear faster, and achieves finer control over what to sync with `dt-cli` without having to picking out each application's config files from your dotfile library.
+This machanism minimizes total number of filesystem I/O operations, which makes `dt-cli` to appear faster, and achieves finer control over what to sync with `dt-cli` without having to picking out each application's config files from your dotfile library.

 :::tip
 This feature is meant to be used with `dt-cli`'s [command-line